petermchale/genomics-web-app/README.md

 Follow the instructions at the command line to view a web app that visualizes mutation counts as a function of genomic coordinate.

-A plot of estimated mutation probabilities that are fed into the model can be found here: https://github.com/quinlan-lab/constraint-tools/blob/main/tests/plot_mutation_probabilities.ipynb

 ## Usage

 Assuming that the path to the `constraint-tools` directory on your filesystem is `${root}`, usage is: